José María Moncada: Political career

-Born to a wealthy family of Spanish and German descent, Moncada rose to fame as one of the principal Conservative generals responsible for the overthrow of the Liberal dictator José Santos Zelaya in 1910.
+Born to a wealthy family of Spanish and Austrian descent, Moncada rose to fame as one of the principal Conservative generals responsible for the overthrow of the Liberal dictator José Santos Zelaya in 1910.
 He had begun his career in Nicaraguan politics as a journalist for a Conservative newspaper published in Granada.
 During the Zelaya dictatorship, Moncada published a pro-government newspaper, but by 1906 he had fallen out with the dictator and had fled to Honduras.
 There he served as undersecretary of the interior until the Conservative revolt against Zelaya began.
 After Zelaya's ouster, Moncada served as secretary of the interior in the Conservative government from 1910 to 1911.
 Moncada, however, fell out with the Conservatives and switched his allegiance to the Liberal Party.
 Moncada was a member of the Liberal Party.
 In 1910 José Santos Zelaya from the Liberal Party stepped down from government.
 In 1925 his continuing opposition to Conservative control of the Nicaraguan government forced him to flee to Costa Rica, where he continued to build support for a return of the Liberals to power.

 After President Adolfo Díaz was re-elected in 1926, a coup by General Emiliano Chamorro (following the withdrawal of the Marines) failed to win U.S. support, Liberal forces rebelled in an attempt to overthrow Díaz's government.
 Moncada was one of the leaders, together with Juan Bautista Sacasa and Augusto César Sandino.
 The United States provided military support for the Díaz government and the Liberal forces were on the verge of seizing Managua when the U.S. forced the warring parties to accept a power-sharing agreement, the Espino Negro accord.
 Moncada and Sacasa made peace, but Sandino refused and continued the fight and waged a guerrilla war against the U.S. Marines.
 But in 1928, after elections supervised by the Marines, Díaz was replaced as president by Moncada.

 Nicaraguan Constitutional War (1926-1927)

 Background

 For many years, conflict brewed between the Liberal and Conservative Parties in Nicaragua.
 The Liberal Party, which "advocated manhood suffrage, separation of Church and State, and the advancement of the material wealth of the country", held power between 1893 and 1909 under the control of President José Santos Zelaya.
-In 1909, the Conservative Party launched a US-supported revolution, with most Americans "aid[ing] the revolutionary party because of Zelaya’s oppressive acts" and a "[desire] to see the concessions cancelled so that they could get in on the lands and make ‘denouncements’ for mining and agricultural purposes’".
-Further American intervention led to the deployment of US troops in Nicaragua from 1909-1933, with a brief exception during 1925 that set the stage for the Nicaraguan Civil War.
+In 1909, the Conservative Party launched a US-supported revolution, with most Americans "aid[ing] the revolutionary party because of Zelaya’s oppressive acts" and a "[desire] to see the concessions cancelled so that they could get in on the lands and make 'denouncements' for mining and agricultural purposes'".
+Further American intervention led to the deployment of US troops in Nicaragua from 1909 to 1933, with a brief exception during 1925 that set the stage for the Nicaraguan Civil War.